 A few more details about the tax reform bill:

-- Pass-through business income would have a maximum tax rate of 25%.
-Today most businesses create themselves as a partnership, LLC, and/or S-Corp.
-Business owners' tax rates are taxed on their individual tax returns and not on the business income.
-Ouch!
 The proposed law stops this.
-Awesome!
-For this reason, the tax bill implements anti-abuse rates affecting health, law, financial and other professional services.
+For this reason, the tax bill implements anti-abuse rates affecting health, law, financial, and other professional services.
 Notwithstanding, they have that to prove income equals business income.

 The Tax Cut and Jobs Act has something for everyone to hate and enjoy.
 Let the tax battle begin.